What is Adaptive Horsemanship?

 Click here to bring you to the applications page.

-We run on a seasonal schedule and invoices are emailed at the beginning of each session.
-If you have conflicts with dates, we allow up to 20% of total number of lessons in a session to be removed from an invoice only PRIOR to a session starting.
+We run on a seasonal schedule and invoices are emailed at the beginning of each season.
+If you have conflicts with dates, we allow up to 2 lessons in a season to be removed from an invoice only PRIOR to a season starting.
 Any cancellations following will be just considered a missed lesson.

 If you require assistance with funding, click here to view some possible community sponsorship options on our Applications & Forms page.